Chuck Jenkins: Tenure

 Jenkins was sworn in as sheriff on December 1, 2006.
 According to the Southern Poverty Law Center (SPLC), he is a member of Protect America Now and the Constitutional Sheriffs and Peace Officers Association, two "constitutional sheriff" groups, and has participated in several CSPOA activities.
 Jenkins is also a member of the National Sheriffs' Association and was asked to be a member of the organization's immigration subcommittee in 2009.
 During his tenure as sheriff, the crime rates in Frederick County declined by 50%, in line with statewide and national trends.

 Jenkins opposed an executive order signed by President Barack Obama limiting the federal 1033 program, which allows police departments to receive surplus military equipment from the government, saying that he viewed the term "militarized police" as political rhetoric that unfairly castigates law enforcement.
-In March 2016, he purchased a Lenco BearCat for the Frederick County Police Department, saying that Sen Bernardino sheriff John McMahon convinced him to buy the vehicle after discussing the 2015 San Bernardino attack with him.
+In March 2016, he purchased a Lenco BearCat for the Frederick County Sheriff’s Department, saying that Sen Bernardino sheriff John McMahon convinced him to buy the vehicle after discussing the 2015 San Bernardino attack with him.

 Jenkins supported Donald Trump in the 2016 United States presidential election, describing "open borders" as his top issue in the election and criticizing Democratic nominee Hillary Clinton for wanting to "resettle hundreds of thousands of unvetted refugees here".
 He has falsely claimed that the 2020 United States presidential election was stolen.

 During the 2014 legislative session, Jenkins opposed a bill to decriminalize marijuana, calling marijuana a "gateway drug".
 In November 2015, he opposed medical marijuana and dismissed proponents' arguments that the drug helps those with diseases and disorders, saying that he felt that the legalization of medical marijuana would eventually lead to the legalization of recreational marijuana.
 In October 2022, he said he opposed Question 4, a statewide referendum on legalizing recreational marijuana in Maryland, saying that he felt that legalization would take Maryland down a "bad road" and increase impaired driving incidents.